What is the Best Health Insurance in Quebec for 2023

 Some other services that can be found within the Health Booklet are:

 - Access to your medication lists

-- Lab tests, imaging results as well as access to a Covid-19 test results
+- Lab tests, imaging results as well as access to Covid-19 test results

-- Medical treatment you have received that are paid on a fee-for-service basis
+- Medical treatment you have received that is paid on a fee-for-service basis

 - See the list of health workers you have consulted with